Diddy Wah Diddy: Other cover versions

 The first known cover of the song was by the Colorado-based rock band The Astronauts, on their RCA album The Astronauts Orbit Kampus, in 1964.

 Around the same time as the Captain Beefheart version, in mid-1966, the Remains, from Boston, released a garage rock version of the song which became a hit in the East Coast charts.

 The Sonics covered the song as a garage rock version around 1966, and it was included in the 1991 release of Maintaining My Cool and the 2004 Sundazed reissue of the album Introducing the Sonics.

 Two Australian bands, The Twilights, and Mike Furber and the Bowery Boys, covered the song, again in 1966.
-Another Australian band, Running Jumping Standing Still, recorded a version in 1967, which charted #13 in Melbourne.
+Another Australian band, Running Jumping Standing Still, recorded a version in 1967, which charted at no. 13 in Melbourne.

 A cover by blues rock band The Fabulous Thunderbirds appeared on their 1982 album T-Bird Rhythm.

 A garage rock cover of "Diddy Wah Diddy" was recorded by the Ty Segall Band for their 2012 album Slaughterhouse.

 8 Eyed Spy (Lydia Lunch) released a version in 1980.

 Tom Petty and the Heartbreakers covered the song in a 1997 rendition of the track which is available on their compilation live album The Live Anthology.

 Indianapolis post-punk electronic band Last Four (4) Digits covered the song on a local sampler Red Snerts, released in 1981.